vangberg/gaze/README.markdown

 .. after which the mighty, mighty browser is pointed towards [http://localhost:4567](http://localhost:4567) and all the fine Markdown-files shows up like perfectly pristine HTML pages.

+## Highlight That Syntax

+To enable syntax highlighting on your code blocks add

+    {:lang=ruby html_use_syntax=true}

+below your code block, with max three indentations.

+Add it to the top of the Markdown file to enable all over the place.

 ## Requirements Are OK

     require 'sinatra'
     require 'maruku'
+    require 'syntax'

 ## Punch me!
 With a Fork!
 Copyright (c) 2008 Harry Vangberg